dzq84/MusicScore-script/README.md

 ## 1. Color depth filter

 We distinguish whether an image is high quality or not by identifying color depth.
 The color depth of 1-bit corresponds to black and white images, while the color depth of 8-bit or 16-bit corresponds to color images.
-The color depth filter script is provided [here]().
+The color depth filter script is provided [data_process/color_depth_filter/color_depth.py](./data_process/color_depth_filter/color_depth.py) which multiprocess supported.

 ## 2. Non-score filter

-We implement a classification model to filter score and non-score images, refers to [cover.ipynb](data_process/non_cover_filter/cover.ipynb).
+We implement a classification model to filter score and non-score images, refers to [data_process/non_cover_filter/cover.ipynb](data_process/non_cover_filter/cover.ipynb).
 The notebook contains:

 - Training and inferencing scripts of non-score filter model.
 - Processing script of restoring `hd_data` after applying the classification model.